Table of contents

 6. Integrate Support and Marketing workflows

 Apart from setting up shared priorities, create workflows and tasks that open lines of communication between the two teams.
-There’ll be times when Support needs to be involved with Marketing and vice-versa, and such instances tend to be disruptive under conventional settings.
+There’ll be times when Support needs to be involved with Marketing and vice-versa, such as when aligning customer support and marketing goals and such instances tend to be disruptive under conventional settings.
 On the other hand — getting both teams well versed with each others’ workflows makes it possible to collaborate, develop new initiatives, and start working on new projects with minimal friction.

 This is where you can set up tools and services to be equally accessible by both teams.
 Onboard new and existing team members on the other teams’ processes.
 Use email tags to mark support and marketing issues, so it’s easier to filter important emails and support tickets.
 Share templates between the teams for a consistent customer experience.
 Build processes with transparency, and always review new changes with other teams, to see if it affects customers and the business in ways you didn’t anticipate.